viclovsky/swagger-coverage/README.md

       Path to swagger specification.
   * -i, --input
       Path to folder with generated files with coverage.
+    -c, --configuration
+      Path to file with report configuration.
     --help
       Print commandline help.
     -q, --quiet